jon-hedgerows/adax/info.md

 # Adax WiFi Heater Integration
-A custom component for Home Assistant to integrate with Adax WiFi heaters.
+A custom component for Home Assistant to integrate Adax WiFi heaters.
 See [Adax](https://adax.no/en/wi-fi/) for compatible heaters.

 **Requirement:** You must have your heater linked to the ADAX WiFi app.